 By visiting sites in Japan and Taiwan, this course will give students the opportunity to directly experience and assess how past histories of imperialism, occupation, and war influence the world of the present.
 We will seek to understand how Japan’s history of imperial expansion and occupation, and Taiwan’s experience of colonization by Japan and rule by China, are remembered today, and how they have shaped contemporary relations between Taiwan and Japan, and between both places and the United States.
 This course comprises both a pre-course to be held in the spring before departure (2 credits), and the three-week program overseas following spring commencement (3 credits).
 The pre-course is mandatory for all students who are on campus.
 Offered 2016 and alternate years.
 Dawley and White.

-For more information, please visit the Office of International Studies website.
+For more information, please visit the Office of Global Education website.

 Opportunities & Internships

-Internships are a very important facet of the curriculum at Goucher College.
-As such, the faculty members consider well-structured internships to be essential to a student's education.
-Students of history and historic preservation are placed in agencies, libraries, archives, museums, preservation organizations, historical societies, governmental agencies, and at historic sites for practical experience.
+History students are placed in agencies, libraries, archives, museums, preservation organizations, historical societies, governmental agencies, and at historic sites for practical experience.
 The variety of internships that have been completed under the supervision of this department is evidence of the flexible and creative applicability of degrees in history or historic preservation.
-Students find internship opportunities through the Career Development Office, through faculty and staff members, or on their own.
+Students find internship opportunities through the Career Education Office, through faculty and staff members, or on their own.